 Residential wind turbines work in exactly the same way as much larger turbines, only they generate significantly less power.
 As the wind blows, the blades of a wind turbine will start to spin which in turn will start to rotate a generator within the turbine to produce electricity.

 This electricity can then be fed into a home’s electricity supply, stored in batteries for later use or even be fed into the grid if this is an option in your area.
-You can find more information on how wind turbines work here.

 The benefits of domestic wind turbines

 Domestic wind turbines have numerous benefits, some of which are explained below:

 - Reduce Your Energy Bills – Generating your own electricity from the wind means you can feed this into your home’s electricity supply, helping to reduce the amount of energy you consume from your supplier and thus helping to reduce your bills.

 - Reduce Your Carbon Footprint – For those who are looking to reduce their carbon footprint, the installation of a residential wind turbine can be an effective way to accomplish this as it uses renewable wind energy to help power your home.

 - Get Paid For Excess Electricity – In some countries there are schemes where you can connect your domestic renewable energy system to the grid so that you can sell any of the excess electricity that you produce.
 This can bring in extra income for your household.